Wasnal

-Wasnal (Vasnāl, Vasnal وسنال) is a village in the Kallar Kahar Tehsil of Chakwal District, in Punjab, Pakistan.
-It is approximately 27 kilometers from Kallar Kahar town towards Sargodha Highway, located 6 kilometers from Munara Bypass of main road.
-It is bordered by Jhamra to east, Nurpur Sethi to southeast, Munara to southwest and rest of border is surrounded by landscapes and beautiful green mountains.

-The estimated terrain elevation of Wasnal above sea level is 868 metres.
+Wasnal (وسّنال; وسنال) is a village in the Kallar Kahar Tehsil of Chakwal District, in Punjab, Pakistan.
+It is approximately 27 kilometers from Kallar Kahar town towards Sargodha Highway, 6 kilometers from Munara Bypass of main road.
+It is bordered by Jhamra to east, Nurpur Sethi to southeast, Munara to southwest, while rest is surrounded by landscapes and lush green mountains.
+The elevation of Wasnal above sea level is 868 metres.

-History

-The village was named "Wasnal" after the name of first arriving person Baba Wassan (باباوسن) who make permanent resident here.
-Baba wassan was the only person who populate this area and started agriculture for living.
-He is also known as the father of village.

 Climate and ecology

+The village was named "Wasnal" after the name of saint Baba Wassan (بابا وسّن), who established permanent settlement here.
 The climate of Wasnal village is slightly cool and different from surrounded region with hot to moderate summer and severe winter.
 The overall climate of plateau in which wasnal occupies is subtropical and sub-humid with the exception that it varies a little on the cooler side, owing to its elevation, from central Punjab.
 Change in Wasnal climate is due to its wide mountainous border and forestry area.
 There are two distinct rainy seasons: the summer season or the monsoon rains start by about mid July and last until the mid of September.
 Most of the precipitation is received during July, August and September.
 The winter rains begin in January and persist up to beginning of March.
 May is the driest month of the year.
 January being the coldest and June the hottest month of the year.

 During April to October Temperature here varies from 18 °C - 30 °C and a maximum of 33 °C. During winters the temperature often drops to below 0 °C, usually in December and January.

 There is a small forest on the north of village which is a home of number of flora and fauna species.
 These species are distributed throughout the region from north border of Wasnal to the populated area of Talagang.
 This is the only region in this plateau which contain almost all natural resources for wild animals to survive.